Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 software before installing Psychtoolbox itself.

-In order to install and use the Psychtoolbox, *you must already have Matlab or Octave installed on your computer*, unless you install for Octave on Linux via the NeuroDebian repositories.
-If you already have Matlab or Octave installed, start it up and read on.
+In order to install and use the Psychtoolbox, *you must already have Matlab or Octave installed on your computer, unless you install for Octave on Linux via the NeuroDebian repositories.* If you already have Matlab or Octave installed, start it up and read on.
 On Windows you must have installed GStreamer 1.18.0 MSVC edition or later versions.